 Fire Procedures – In the event of an actual fire or upon hearing the alarm, all building occupants must follow these procedures:

-1) Grab a towel to cover your face and put n a pair of shoes for protection.
-Dress appropriately for the weather ( a coat may be needed).
+- Grab a towel to cover your face and put on a pair of shoes for protection.
+Dress appropriately for the weather (a coat may be needed).

-3) Feel the door.
+- Feel the door.
 If it is hot, do not open it.
 Put a towel under the door to block smoke and open your window.
 Call for help.
-DO NOT JUMP.
+DO NOT JUMP out of your window.

-6) If the hallway is NOT hot, and is clear, close your door and proceed to nearest exit and evacuate building as quickly as possible.
+- If the hallway is NOT hot, and is clear, close your door and proceed to the nearest exit and evacuate the building as quickly as possible.
 There is an evacuation plan on the back of your room/suite entrance door.
 Take a moment to read and become familiar with this plan.
 DO NOT TRY TO USE THE ELEVATORS.

-9) If you are unsure as to whether or not your exit is blocked, proceed with Step 3.
+- If you are unsure as to whether or not your exit is blocked, proceed to Step 3.